 As I recalled the success of that program, I started investigating ways that students could move, without too much interruption in the instructional day or without disturbing other students.
-Enter my discovery of flexible seating.
+Enter my greater understanding of flexible seating classrooms, ideas and chairs.

 What is Flexible Seating?

-I had heard the term mentioned before, but really didn’t have any thorough understanding of the concept beyond the fact that their classrooms looked cool and expensive.
-The more I dug into researching flexible seating was the more I became convinced that it was the solution to my problems.
+I had heard the term mentioned before, but really didn’t have any thorough understanding of the concept of a flexible seating classroom beyond the fact that they looked cool and expensive.
+The more I dug into researching flexible seating classrooms was the more I became convinced that it was the solution to my problems.

 Flexible seating is the use of varied seating options within a classroom setting to give students opportunities to move and sit in an area that makes them feel comfortable.
 It has gained popularity in recent years and there are schools of research that fiercely advocate or disagree with flexible seating.

-When I started my research, I was intrigued, but unsure.
-However, as I looked at the different flexible seating elementary options and thought about the problems I was trying to address in my classroom, I couldn’t help but think that flexible seating would be a great way to help that 10-15% of students I was so worried about.
+When I started my research on flexible seating classrooms, I was intrigued, but unsure.
+However, as I looked at the different flexible seating classroom elementary options and thought about the problems I was trying to address in my classroom, I couldn’t help but think that flexible seating would be a great way to help the 10-15% of students I was so worried about.

-I was excited about the potential success of flexible seating in my room since I was searching for a way to encourage sustained reading and writing (which requires students to sit for the most part).
-After doing my due diligence, I started specifically looking into the different types of flexible seating options to see which were the best, most highly recommended and wouldn’t cost an arm and a leg.
+I was excited about the potential success of a flexible seating classroom since I was searching for a way to encourage sustained reading and writing (which requires students to sit for the most part).
+After gathering all the facts I couls find, I started specifically looking into the different types of flexible seating chair options to see which were the best, most highly recommended and wouldn’t cost an arm and a leg.

-As I mentioned before, my main focus was in creating a setting that would encourage sustained reading and writing, so my flexible seating options speak to comfort and snuggling up with a good book or journal.
+As I mentioned before, my main focus was in creating a flexible seating classroom setting that would encourage sustained reading and writing, so my flexible seating chairs options needed to provide to comfort and encourage snuggling up with a good book or journal.

-I also wanted seating that would suit a wide range of students since I teach students in Kindergarten through 5th grade.
-The seating options needed to be appropriate at each grade level and accessible to all the students.
+I also wanted flexible seating chairs that would suit a wide range of students, since I teach students in Kindergarten through 5th grade.
+The flexible seating chairs needed to be appropriate for each grade level and accessible to all the students.

 I was fortunate enough to have my Donor’s Choose Project funded in less than 48 hours.
 Let me know if you’d like a blog post on how to write and be successful on Donors Choose.
-They were instrumental in getting my flexible seating classroom executed.
-Since most of my items came from Amazon, they were also shipped and delivered very quickly.
+They were instrumental in getting my flexible seating classroom up and running.
+Since most of my flexible seating chairs and other items came from Amazon, they were also shipped and delivered very quickly.

 Unveiling and Expectations: Flexible Seating Classroom Management

-Once the items arrived, I rolled out the next phase in my project, implementing my flexible seating classroom.
+Once our flexible seating chairs and supplies arrived, I rolled out the next phase in my project, implementing my flexible seating classroom.
 Prior to setting up the room, I created a Google Slide presentation to explain and introduce my students to our new flexible seating classroom.
-The presentation also discussed, step by step, the procedures to correctly use and care for our flexible seating classroom.
-I also sourced contracts for them to sign about the expectations in our new classroom.
+The presentation also discussed, step by step, the procedures to correctly use and care for our flexible seating classroom and chairs.
+I also found flexible seating contracts for my students to sign about the expectations in our new flexible seating classroom.

 They bounced to their hearts delight on the yoga balls.
 They twirled till they became dizzy on the wobble chairs.
 I think I had a few students curl up on the sofa and floor pillows.
 One or two may have even fallen asleep while I spoke to their parents.
-As each group of parents and students visited I explained that a more detailed introduction would follow and that I’d need their help so we could keep all our new supplies.
+As each group of parents and students visited I explained that a more detailed introduction would follow and that I’d need their help so we could keep all our new supplies in good shape.

-On the next day I saw each grade level, I rolled out the presentation, opened the floor to questions (they had several) and then had each student sign a Flexible Seating Classroom contract.
+On the next day of class, when I saw each grade level, I rolled out the flexible seating classroom presentation, opened the floor to questions (they had several) and then had each student sign a flexible seating classroom contract.

-Friends, what happened after that amazed even me.
-The first group of students who I saw after our introductory overview and contract signing was fifth grade.
+Friends, what happened after in my flexible seating classroom even amazed me.
+The first group of students who I saw after our flexible seating classroom introductory overview and contract signing was fifth grade.
 I had hoped they would like it and it would help them to be able to focus more and remain seated long enough to read more and produce decent writing samples, but my expectations were far superseded.

 The students I mentioned in the beginning that needed to fidget and move.
 They almost always bee-lined for the yoga balls, wobble chair or stools, and what's even more impressive, their other classmates allowed them to.
-You see the rule with seating in my room is that they had to rotate, so everyone had a fair opportunity to sit everywhere, but guess what.
+You see the rule with flexible seating chairs in my room is that they had to rotate chairs, so everyone had a fair opportunity to sit everywhere, but guess what?

-My students who already loved to read and write typically chose the sofa or the floor pillows, so they could get truly lost in their reading and writing.
+My students, who already loved to read and write, typically chose the sofa or the floor pillows, so they could get truly lost in their reading and writing.
 The greatest surprise was with my students who had not enjoyed reading or writing so much.
-Once they started sitting in flexible seating options that allowed movement, they started to improve drastically in their desire and actual execution of reading and writing.
+Once they started sitting in flexible seating chairs that allowed movement, they started to improve drastically in their desire and actual execution of reading and writing.

-Everyday, when it was time to leave my room to go to the next teacher in our rotation, the whines would begin and I’d have to tear them away from whatever they were reading or writing.
+Everyday, when it was time to leave my flexible seating classroom to go to the next teacher in our rotation, the whines would begin and I’d have to tear them away from whatever they were reading or writing.
 The class waiting would be buzzing with excitement and whispering about where they planned to sit and what book or writing they were working on.
 I was floored.

-Now, I did leave some traditional seats in my room, and I had the students who preferred to sit in those seats too.
+Now, I did leave some traditional seats in my flexible seating classroom, and I had the students who preferred to sit in those seats too.
 Some of the comments I heard about those choices were, “ I might fall asleep over there or I don’t want to get in trouble bouncing too high on that ball.”
-It made me happy that they were self aware and also following the requirements of our Flexible Seating contract to choose daily, or by activity, the seating option that would allow them to be most successful.
+It made me happy that they were self aware and also following the requirements of our Flexible Seating contract to choose daily, or by activity, the flexible seating chair that would allow them to be most successful.

 Here is the video that I used to create my nautical crate seats that are pictured below.

-Some other cons of flexible seating or things to consider prior to implementing flexible seating, that I did not, were the balance component with the wobble chairs and yoga balls and the inflation of the yoga balls.
-Yes, there will be some stumbling, but I would model and reteach how to safely use our new seating arrangements.
+Some other cons of a flexible seating classroom or things to consider prior to implementing flexible seating, that I did not, were the balance component with the wobble chairs and yoga balls and the inflation of the yoga balls.
+Yes, there will be some stumbling, but I modeled and frequently taught and retaught students how to safely use our new flexible seating chairs.

-As it relates to inflation of the yoga balls, they do come with a hand pump, but it would have taken forever and too much effort to inflate them.
+As it relates to inflation of the yoga balls in our flexible seating classroom, they do come with a hand pump, but it would have taken forever and too much effort to inflate them.
 Lucky for me and probably for you too, the P.E. coach at my school is a team player and once I explained what I was doing, he used his industrial grade pump to inflate them for me in no time.

-To address safety again, it is extremely important to set clear boundaries and expectations with all seating options because students could hurt themselves.
-For example, with the yoga balls, the expectation in my room is gentle bouncing and I consistently model and repeat what appropriate and inappropriate use of each seating option.
+To address safety again, it is extremely important to set clear boundaries and expectations with all flexible seating chair options because students could hurt themselves.
+For example, with the yoga balls, the expectation in my room is gentle bouncing and I consistently model and repeat what appropriate and inappropriate use of each flexible seating chair option looks like.
 I was pleasantly surprised that most students liked to lay on the yoga balls and gently rock back and forth while reading.

-With my younger students, I actually chose to deny access to the yoga balls and wobble chairs until we had had two opportunities to practice what it should look like safely sitting in those options.
+With my younger students, I actually chose to deny access to the yoga balls and wobble chairs until we had had two opportunities to practice what it should look like safely sitting in those fleixible seating chair options.

 The Best Unexpected Result

-Aside from seeing improvements in reading and writing stamina, I got something even more valuable and meaningful, the happiness of my students.
-I cannot explain to you the drastic effect my flexible seating options had on some students who used to hate coming to my room.
+Aside from seeing improvements in reading and writing stamina, I got something even more valuable and meaningful by creating a flexible seating classroom, the happiness of my students.
+I cannot explain to you the drastic effect my flexible seating chair options had on some students who used to hate coming to my room.
 Not because of me, but the content.
 I had the students who hated to read and write because they thought they weren’t good at it.

-Well, flexible seating provided a distraction so that they forgot about their perceived inability to read and write well and actually allowed them to give reading and writing a chance.
-In every case, they either surprised themselves with how good they really were or how much improvement they made, once they were happy in our new classroom.
+Well, flexible my flexible seating classroom provided a distraction so that they forgot about their perceived inability to read and write well and actually allowed them to give reading and writing a chance.
+In every case, they either surprised themselves with how good they really were or how much improvement they made, once they were happy in our new flexible seating classroom.

-I cannot sing the praises of Flexible Seating enough.
-I’m excited to be at the beginning of a new school year and to have eager students who know of or have heard about my room and can’t wait to come to it.
+I cannot sing the praises of a flexible seating classroom enough.
+I’m excited to be at the beginning of a new school year and to have eager students who know of or have heard about my flexible seating classroom and can’t wait to come to it.